Frequently Asked Questions

 Who can be on a team?

 Any student in high school (or a highly gifted middle school student) may participate.
-A full team will have 6 competitors.
+A full team will have 6 competitors for both MMATHS and Girls in Math.
 A team can have members from different schools.
-If you can't make a full team, the contest organizers can attempt to pair you with other students for the team round, but you would then be ineligible for team awards.
+If you can't make a full team, the contest organizers can attempt to pair you with other students for the team round.

 What's the format of the contest?